cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 In Python, data and equations can be visually represented using graphs and plots.
-Whereby showcasing how to use different plotting libraries, this includes Matplotlib, Bokeh, and Seaborn.
+Here we showcase how to use the different plotting libraries Matplotlib, Bokeh, and Seaborn.

 ## Matplotlib

-Matplotlib is a library that allows the user to visualize data.
-The library can create pie charts, bar charts, line plots, and other graphs specifically for data visualization.
+Matplotlib is the main plotting library that allows the user to visualize data.
 Matplotlib creates figures that can be manipulated and transformed.
 This includes manipulations of axes, labels, fonts, and the size of the images.

 ### Installation